ray-project/ray/doc/source/train/huggingface-accelerate.rst

 Get Started with Hugging Face Accelerate
 ========================================

-The :class:`~ray.train.torch.TorchTrainer` can help you easily launch your `Accelelate <https://huggingface.co/docs/accelerate>`_  training across a distributed Ray cluster.
+The :class:`~ray.train.torch.TorchTrainer` can help you easily launch your `Accelerate <https://huggingface.co/docs/accelerate>`_  training across a distributed Ray cluster.

 You only need to run your existing training code with a TorchTrainer.
 You can expect the final code to look like this: